havishc19/YelpMeOut/README.md

 All the DB Schema is defined in models.py.
 Run the following steps to load it.
 -> flask db init
+-> flask db upgrade
 -> flask db migrate -m "users table"
+-> flask db upgrade
 -> flask db migrate -m "business table"
+-> flask db upgrade
 -> flask db migrate -m "checkin table"
+-> flask db upgrade
 -> flask db migrate -m "reviews table"
+-> flask db upgrade
 -> flask db migrate -m "tip table"
+-> flask db upgrade
 -> flask db migrate -m "users1 table"
 -> flask db upgrade

+You show now be able to see database(app.db) created in your cwd.
+You can open an interactive session by running 'sqlite3 app.db'.

+Run ".tables" to list all tables in DB. "alembic_version" maintains the commit history of your database, don't mess with it.

 Step 5)
 Dumping Yelp data into DB
 -> Move all the Yelp files into the project root (in parallel with this README file) -> Load each table by itself, the data's huge and all of it will prolly not fit in memory.
-In other words, call the loadXXX() functions of DatabaseLoader Class in the loadData.py seperately.
+So call the loadXXX() functions of DatabaseLoader Class in the loadData.py seperately.
 -> This might take time.
--> You can open an interactive session with the db by running 'sqlite3 app.db'

 Step 6)
 Running the Flask Application